sys-bio/SBstoat/README.md

     C(k1, k5) = -0.144
     C(k1, k4) = -0.141

 You can also get bootstrap estimates of parameter values.
-Because bootstrapping is computationally intensive, SBStoat uses multiple processes on your machine.
+Because bootstrapping is computationally intensive, SBstoat uses multiple processes on your machine.

     # Get estimates of parameters
     fitter.bootstrap(numIteration=2000, reportInterval=500)